-- Last, Use a large #20 cookie scoop or 3 Tbs each, drop scoop-fulls of cornbread on top of the filling.
+- Last, Use a large #20 cookie scoop to drop scoop-fulls of cornbread on top of the filling.
 Sprinkle top with chopped sage and bake.

 Share piping hot with a big salad.
 Don’t forget a few glugs of Tabasco!
 Jalapeños are a welcome addition as well in this vegetarian black eyed pea recipe, if you’re into spicy things.